google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 At the time of writing there is a pretty big disparity between Chrome and Firefox in terms of feature support for notifications.

-Luckily, you can feature detect support for notification features by looking at the Notification prototype.
+Luckily, you can detect support for notification features by looking at the Notification prototype.

-Let's say we wanted to know if a notification has support action buttons, we'd do the following:
+Let's say we wanted to know if a notification supports action buttons, we'd do the following:

     if ('actions' in Notification.prototype) {
       // Action buttons are supported.